 Tax + shipping added later.Checkout

-An open letter to all those working in the nail salon industry, and especially to the Asian American nail salon community.
+An open letter to all those working in the nail salon industry.

 First and foremost the rights and privileges Asian Americans have today are a direct result of the Immigration and Naturalization Act of 1965 which was enacted during the Civil Rights Movement.
 In fighting for their own rights, Black activists led the movement and opened up opportunities not just for themselves, but for us as well.
 Black men and women were beaten, jailed, and killed fighting for us.
 This Federal law made it possible for many Vietnamese immigrants like my parents to rebuild their lives here in America after the Vietnam War.